iluwatar/java-design-patterns/filterer/README.md

 ## Intent

-The intent of this design pattern is to introduce a functional interface that will add a functionality for container-like objects to easily return filtered versions of themselves.
+This design pattern intends to introduce a functional interface that will add a functionality for container-like objects to easily return filtered versions of themselves.

 ## Explanation

-Real world example
+Real-world example

-> We are designing a threat (malware) detection software which can analyze target systems for
+> We are designing a threat (malware) detection software that can analyze target systems for
 > threats that are present in it.
 In the design we have to take into consideration that new
 > Threat types can be added later.
 Additionally, there is a requirement that the threat detection
 > system can filter the detected threats based on different criteria (the target system acts as